 FIND THE RIGHT PROVIDER FOR YOU

 The first step to taking charge of your overall health is to find a provider and schedule an appointment.
-If you’re located in the North Texas area, consider scheduling a consultation with Resource Center’s LGBTQs Health.
-Our primary care providers are trained to deal with the unique needs of LGBTQ people as well as the unique needs of women in a judgment-free environment.
-In addition to the Center’s LGBTQ Health, there are many other women-focused providers in North Texas, including Legacy Women’s Health, Dallas Women’s Healthcare Specialist, Women’s Health Alliance, and Planned Parenthood.
+If you’re located in the North Texas area, consider scheduling a consultation with Resource Center’s LGBTQIA+s Health.
+Our primary care providers are trained to deal with the unique needs of LGBTQIA+ people as well as the unique needs of women in a judgment-free environment.
+In addition to the Center’s LGBTQIA+ Health, there are many other women-focused providers in North Texas, including Legacy Women’s Health, Dallas Women’s Healthcare Specialist, Women’s Health Alliance, and Planned Parenthood.

 ASK ABOUT PREVENTION